-Full-field 3D models have value and purpose, but if such large-scale structural models were dependably 3D-accurate at horizontal wellbore drilling scale, you wouldn't be reading this page and there wouldn't be >20 geosteering software offerings.
-Drillers would very much rather just drill geometry and can do so well, but operators know the less-expensive "geo-blindfolded" approach does not maximize the economic value of fluid flows from horizontal wellbores.
+Geologic structure models have value and purpose but if they were dependably 3D-accurate at horizontal wellbore stratigraphic drilling scale—somewhere between core and vertical-wellbore—you wouldn't be reading this page and there wouldn't be >20 geosteering software offerings.
+Drillers would very much rather "just" drill geometry and can do so well, but operators know the less-expensive "geo-blindfolded" approach does not maximize the economic value of fluid flows from horizontal wellbores.
 Small-scale rock/wellbore understandings matter and the relevant $64000 questions cannot be answered or accurately predicted from large-scale models alone.

 NO SUBSTITUTE FOR 'G&E' INTELLIGENCE

 For any and all geosteering interpretation approaches, what's precisely known is limited and sporadically located along the wellbore path.
 Last but not least, there certainly is no substitute for geologic and engineering intelligence—of the area and of the beds being drilled—on the ultimate ability to approximate reality sufficiently well to make informed geosteering and directional steering decisions.